anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 * `user_borrowing_history`: This stored procedure shows the borrowing history for a specific user, identified by their email address.
 * `book_by_author`: This stored procedure shows all books by a given author.
 * `book_by_publisher`: This stored procedure returns all books published by a given publisher.

-### Relationships

-In this section you should include your entity relationship diagram and describe the relationships between the entities in your database.

-## Optimizations

-In this section you should answer the following questions:

-* Which optimizations (e.g., indexes, views) did you create?
-Why?

 ## Limitations